Warning

 • People living with HIV can self-refer by attending RIDU reception

-• GPs can refer patients via SCI-GATEWAY
+• GPs can refer patients via SCI-Gateway

-• For new ward diagnoses of HIV please page ID registrar 8161 0900-1900
+• For new ward diagnoses of HIV please page the ID registrar on #8161 0900-1900

-• If a person living with HIV is admitted under your care and management advice is not required, please inform the HIV specialist nurses.
+• If a person living with HIV is admitted under your care and management advice is not required, please inform the HIV specialist nurses

-• For a person living with HIV who is admitted in whom management advice is required please contact the ID registrar in the first instance
+• If HIV specific management advice is required please contact the ID registrar in the first instance

 HIV specialist nurses contact details